drufball/yosai/_posts/2019-02-09-collateral.md

 “I’m inclined to believe it, given how quickly the two of you turned the battle against us yesterday.
 And you tracked us here easily enough.

 “It’s not how I usually forge alliances, but considering the state of things I’d say you make a compelling offer.
 With the two of you joining us, our strength is greatly increased.
 If we can catch Tsukuyomi before he crosses the mountains, I like our odds.”
 Yoshinobu began to speak more quickly, gazing past Chiyoko and Mamoru.
-“And if the army spends the better part of two months resting and recouperating at your town, we’d be well positioned to strike again quickly after killing Tsukuyomi.
+“And if the army spends the better part of two months resting and recuperating at your town, we’d be well positioned to strike again quickly after killing Tsukuyomi.

 “OK, I’m convinced.”
-Yoshinobu extended his hand, his pensive expression melting rapidly into a big and toothy grin beneath his course black beard.
+Yoshinobu extended his hand, his pensive expression melting rapidly into a big and toothy grin beneath his coarse black beard.

 Mamoru’s shoulders dropped in relief.
 But Chiyoko felt her body tense as Yoshinobu smiled.
 Her hand darted out and grabbed Yoshinobu’s, pulling him forward in a firm handshake.
 She was pleased to see his smile turn to a wince.